art1c0/load.js/README.md

 		options is an object:
 		{
-			_string_ or _array_ url		one url or a few urls in an array, required _function_ callback			function to call after loading of all urls _boolean_ async				use async loading, "true" by default _string_ type				request type: "css", "jsonp" or "js" by default }
+			url			string or array		one url or a few urls in an array, required callback	function			function to call after loading of all urls async		boolean				use async loading, "true" by default type		string 				request type: "css", "jsonp" or "js" by default }

 Arguments:

 	load ( url [, url] … [, callback] )

-		_string_ or _array_ url		one url or a few urls in an array, required _function_ callback			function to call after loading of all urls
+			url			string or array		one url or a few urls in an array, required callback	function			function to call after loading of all urls

 There are few methods used as alias for "load" but with some options.